Telling Tales – 2019 update

 A few observations:

 - Note that some active funds (e.g. Vanguard VINEX) displayed a better (and sustained) performance than passive funds in this market segment.
+So far!

 - As to US REITs, two time periods (late 70s and early 2000s) created a nice premium without too much turbulence on the way.
-Now if you compare to the MCV and SCV trajectory, you’ll notice that the periods of growth were the same, but the premiums were much higher.
+Now if you compare to the MCV and SCV trajectory, you’ll notice that the periods of growth were the same, but the REIT premiums were lower.
 It appears that REITs often behaved as value investments, but apparently not the ones which displayed the best performance.

-Now let’s look at the charts illustrating risks and returns.
+Now let’s look at charts illustrating risks and returns.
 The first chart compares standard deviation (volatility) as a measure of risk to returns (nominal) for the 1970+ time period.
-The second chart illustrates common used risk ratios.
+The second chart illustrates commonly used risk ratios.
 The results of the second chart seem actually quite counterintuitive in this case, illustrating the debatable nature of such ratios in the author’s opinion.

 Stocks/Bonds Portfolios and Final Words